fuller-labtools/ctadipo-ai/README.md

 **Where it fails.** **6.2%** of scans exceed 5 mm on at least one plane and **2.0%** exceed 10 mm.
 The confidence flag catches **73% of the > 5 mm cases** at the cost of flagging **10.9%** of scans.
 That is useful, not a guarantee — look at the 3-D view.

-**What that means for the depot volumes.** Millimetres of plane are only a proxy; millilitres of named depot are the thing.
+**What that means for the depot volumes.** Millimetres of plane are only a proxy; millilitres of named depot are the main output.
 So it was measured directly: **60 scans, the model's landmarks against the expert's, with identical masks in both arms**, so the annotation is the only variable.

 - Median difference per depot ranges from **1.2% (perigonadal)** to **8.1% (inguinal)**; in absolute terms **0.01–0.10 mL** in every depot regardless of its size, which is what a ~1 mm plane shift moving a thin sheet of fat across a boundary looks like.
 It does not compound.
 - **Total fat, VAT and SUBQ are unaffected — 0.00% median difference** — because landmarks only redistribute fat between slabs and cannot change how much of it there is.